 You may be surprised by what I say in this Metamucil review.
-We at DietSpotlight took an in-depth look at this product, examining the ingredients, side effects, customer service and clinical research.
-We additionally focused on all sorts of user comments we found all over the web.
-Lastly, we summed up all of the facts and feedback we discovered to give you the info you need.
+We at DietSpotlight took an in-depth look at the ingredients, side effects, clinical research and customer service quality.
+Additionally, our attention turned toward to hundreds of user comments and reviews.
+Then, we summarized and condensed to give you the info you need.

 What is Metamucil?

 According to one customer, “I don’t know how people drink this stuff on a daily basis.
-The texture is awful, it feels slimy, and the aftertaste makes me ill.
-Better off just getting your fiber the old fashioned way through fruits and veggies, or take the pill form instead.
-What a waste of my money.”
+The texture is awful, it feels slimy, and the aftertaste makes me ill.”

 For some, the taste was near that of fruit juice.